Buddhist Philosophy 14: Buddhism & Wittgenstein

 In the book Wittgenstein’s Poker, there is an interesting account of Popper’s infamous argument with Wittgenstein.
 In 1946 at Cambridge, Karl Popper gave a visiting lecture about the nature of philosophical problems to the Moral Science Club, of which Wittgenstein was the president.
 Popper, Russell and Wittgenstein began heatedly arguing about the nature of truth, and Wittgenstein, pacing the aisles in frustration, grabbed a poker from the fireplace and began to gesture with it wildly as he spoke.
 Russell asked Wittgenstein to put the poker down, but he refused.
 Wittgenstein demanded that Popper give him one example of a universal moral principle, to which Popper replied, “Not to threaten visiting lecturers with pokers”.
 Wittgenstein, furious that Popper had made a joke rather than offer a serious universal example, dropped the poker and left the room in disgust.
 Clearly, Popper thought he had bested Wittgenstein, though Popper did not in fact answer the question with a universal underlying law.

-Wittgenstein wrote in the preface to his Investigations, which he penned before he died and was subsequently published posthumously, that he never found a satisfying order for his later thoughts because they were interconnected in complex ways, like many sketches of landscapes from different perspectives composed over long wandering journeys.
+Wittgenstein wrote in the preface to his Philosophical Investigations, which he penned before he died and was subsequently published posthumously, that he never found a satisfying order for his later thoughts because they were interconnected in complex ways, like many sketches of landscapes from different perspectives composed over long wandering journeys.
 The following is my attempt to weave Wittgenstein’s thoughts together to put the ideas in a more teachable sequence.

 Would we want to exchange our unpredictable lives of uncertainty for predictable lives of certainty?
 Would we want to know what will happen to us in the future, or what exactly we will do next week?
 Would we want to know what others feel and think, eliminating the possibility of lies, games and mysteries?
 It is not clear that we would trade our lives in for certainty, as living in certainty would be quite unfamiliar and possibly unpleasant.
 It is quite clear that we would not trade our lives in for complete chaos.
 Thankfully, there are things that remain somewhat the same that we grow to trust as familiar, familiar people such as parents, family, friends, teachers and authorities, familiar objects such as food, toys, tools, and furniture, and familiar places such as home, school, parks, stores, streets, roads and trails.